ele-dev/rtmp-hls-server/README.md

 	 * Click Play.

 * **Using provided web players:** <br/>
-The provided demo players assume the stream-key is called `test` and the player is opened in localhost.
+The provided demo players assume the stream-key is called `test` and the player is opened from localhost.
 	* To play RTMP content (requires Flash): `http://localhost:8080/players/rtmp.html`
 	* To play HLS content: `http://localhost:8080/players/hls_basic.html`
 	* To play HLS content using hls.js library: `http://localhost:8080/players/hls.html`